Blog Post

 Conclusion WordPress.com vs WordPress.org

-WordPress.com, the hosted version, would be really good for people that are happy to continue to develop their own content without too much technical know-how.
+WordPress.com, the hosted version, would be really good for people who are happy to continue to develop their own content without too much technical know-how.
 Be sure though that you’d be in that position for a number of years to make it worthwhile.